 Next slowly add in 2 cups of milk.
 Continue whisking as you add the milk, until smooth and well blended.
 The only lumps you should have will be from your onion pieces.
 Those are good lumps. (wink, wink)

-Next add in your two types of cubed cheese.
+Next add in your two types of cubed cheese and your pouch of Velveeta Cheese.
 Using your whisk continue to stir until it is all melted and nice and smooth!
 Like velvet!
 Ahhhhhh….it’s looking good.
 We’re over half way there.

 Add in salt and pepper for additional seasoning and flavor.
 Whisk that in.
 (Are you seeing a “whisking” trend here! lol)

-If you are adding bacon now is the time!
+If you are adding bacon, or diced ham, now is the time!
 Hello little pieces of piggy heaven!
 You should now have a rich, smooth, cheesy sauce.
 Ignore the little shreds of cheese you see on the bacon in the picture.
 They just wanted to hop in early!
 Stir this all together and set aside.

 Rinse and drain your pasta and place in a large bowl.